How to Easily Find Your Photos

 After making sure your photos are backed up, you want to think about how they are organized.
 How do you search for a certain photo when you are ready to use or share it?
 Do you think – I want the photo we took at a cousin’s graduation?
 Maybe you just want a few photos of your mom, or you know it was a Christmas picture but not sure what year.
 Maybe you do know the year a picture was taken & that is they easiest way for you to find your photos.
 These categories will be unique to you and can be anything you wish.

 It is also helpful if the program you use to store your pictures has multiple ways of searching as well as facial recognition and tagging capabilities.
 A rating system is also helpful, so you can find your best photos fast.

 Once you know how you search, decide on categories – start with broad ideas as you can always add more detailed ones later.
 Do you want to group chronologically (by year), within families or events?

-Once you get your current photos into the categories you choose it becomes easier to add new pictures on a regular basis.
+Once you get your current photos organized into the categories you choose it becomes easier to add new pictures on a regular basis.
 Then when you want to share a picture to social media, print one to frame or even make a scrapbook or photobook, you can find just the perfect photo(s) for your project!

 Remember, back up your photos (don’t rely on Facebook!), organize them into categories that make sense for you & your family & then share & enjoy them in whatever way is meaningful to you.

 If you would like any help getting started organizing your photos, please leave me a message on the Contact Us page to schedule a free one-on-one consultation call or you can follow me on social media to get more tips and information about photo management and scrapbooking your family’s memories.